 Village Life in Chipping Cleghorn

-Twenty years later, that picture would be unrecognisable.
+Twenty-four years later, that picture would be unrecognisable.

 The knock-on effects of the Second World War – troops returning after years away, deserters roaming the countryside, refugees, rationing, shortages and the shrinkage of empire – are pivotal to the plot and the background of almost every character in it.